 On September 15th the INSPIRE advisory board and INSPIRE researchers had their first meeting.
-Due to corona virus restrictions the meeting was held online.

 From January 22-23, 2020 a kick-off workshop was held for the INSPIRE project.
-The kick-off marked the formal start of the INSPIRE project.

 PRIO's Centre on Culture and Conflict has received funding from the FRIPRO programme of the Research Council of Norway for the 4-year project Inspirational Creative Practice: the Work of Artists in Times of War (INSPIRE).
-Congratulations to project leaders Katarzyna Grabska and Cindy Horst, as well as Marte Nilsen and Covadonga Morales Bertrand, who will also take part in the project.
-There will also be a PhD position.

 Little is known about how accountability is understood and practiced by (local and transnational) citizens in comparison to professional humanitarians.

 This academic workshop focuses on education of refugee children and children living in protracted conflict within and beyond the national frame.
-Call for abstracts - deadline 15 January 2020.